process-engine/documentation/GLOSSARY.md

 ## inversion of control
 Inversion of control is the idea behind dependency injection.
 It is used as a synonym to dependency injection.

+## addict-ioc
+This is the IoC container we use as a platform for our stack.
+You can find it on [GitHub](https://github.com/5minds/addict-ioc).

 ## IoC
 The abbreviation for inversion of control.